keepassxreboot/keepassxc/INSTALL.md

    git pull
    ```

-   For a stable build, it is recommended to check out the `latest` branch.
+   For a stable build, it is recommended to check out the `latest` tag.

    ```
    git checkout latest